 Regarding promotion, the officer in charge of human resources acts as the Health Management Representative (Chief Wellness Officer), and the Human Resources Department Wellness Support Group and Shiseido Health Insurance Society collaborate to support each office (of the Shiseido Group in Japan) to take the initiative to maintain and promote employee health.
 In addition, the Health Management Representative and each officer, department manager, and responsible person jointly discuss support for employee voluntary health initiatives.

-The Shiseido Group in Japan considers and works to resolve the following issues.
+The Shiseido Group in Japan works to resolve the following health issues.

 The Shiseido Group in Japan and the Health Insurance Society will jointly promote health initiatives that take into account each office’s health issues with the aim of promoting beautiful lifestyles, improving women's health, providing mental healthcare, facilitating smoking cessation, preventing cancer, and improving the work environment.